19hours/sg-statutes/Acts/Hazardous Waste (Control of Export, Import and Transit) Act.md

 11\.—(1) For the purposes of this Act, if —

-(a) the Director specifies the day on or before which a permit condition relating to a Basel or special permit is to be complied with; and
+(a) the Director-General specifies the day on or before which a permit condition relating to a Basel or special permit is to be complied with; and

+[Act 6 of 2020 wef 01/04/2020]

 (b) the condition is not complied with on or before that day,